bouwe77/temba/readme.md

 # REST I Want

-> Get a REST API backed by MongoDB with zero coding in less than 30 seconds (seriously).
+> Get a simple REST API backed by MongoDB with zero coding in less than 30 seconds (seriously).
 For developers who need a quick backend for their small and/or hobby projects.

 Powered by NodeJS, Express and MongoDB.

 This project is inspired by [json-server](https://github.com/typicode/json-server), but instead of a JSON file it uses a real database.
 The goal, however, is the same: Get you started with a REST API very quickly.

-The database is used as a key-value store, so every resource is a JSON document, which is read and updated in its entirety.

 ## Which problem does it solve?